 LED therapy has found favour as an anti-ageing and anti-acne treatment in recent years.
-A 2009 science paper reports the use of green tea antioxidants with LED therapy, which was seen to speed up results for skin rejuvenation by ten-fold!
+A 2009 science paper reports the use of green tea antioxidants with LED therapy, which was observed to speed up results for skin rejuvenation ten-fold!
 The paper states that

 ‘Exposure to intense LED light is also involved in generating high levels of reactive oxygen species as by products that can potentially damage cells.’

 To combat that effect, the researchers combined the LED with a potent antioxidant in green tea extract.

 The science backed skincare brand, MAYSAMA, are often asked,

 ‘Would MAYSAMA Green Rooibos Pressed Serum also work with LED light therapy?’